igsemenov/triellipt/README.md

 View the available documentation here:

-- To get an overview of the package, refer to [local documentation](/docs/sources/index.md).
+- To get an overview of the package, refer to the [local documentation](/docs/sources/index.md).
 - Use the offline documentation in HTML by starting with `docs/index.html`.

 ## Triangulations